Anne Bonny: John Rackham and piracy

-In August 1720, Bonny, Rackham, and another woman, Mary Read, together with about 13 other male pirate crewmembers, stole the sloop William from former pirate and privateer John Ham, then at anchor in Nassau harbor, and put out to sea.
-The crew spent months in the West Indies attacking merchant ships.
+On 22 August 1720, Bonny, Rackham, and another woman, Mary Read, together with about 13 other male pirate crewmembers, stole the sloop William from former pirate and privateer John Ham, then at anchor in Nassau harbor, and put out to sea.
+The crew spent two months in the West Indies attacking merchant ships.
 Bonny took part in piracy alongside the men, handing out gunpowder to fellow pirates, a job usually referred to as a powder monkey.
 On 5 September 1720, Governor Rogers put out a proclamation, later published in The Boston Gazette on 17 October, demanding the arrest of Rackham and his associates.
 Among those named are Anne Bonny and Mary Read.

 Proclamation issued by governor Rogers 5 September 1720 that mentions Anne Bonny as a member of Rackham's crew.
 She is specifically called Ann Fulford alias Bonny.

 A General History claims Bonny eventually fell in love with another pirate on board, only to discover it was Mary Read.
 To abate the jealousy of Rackham, who suspected romantic involvement between the two, Bonny told him that Read was a woman and swore him to secrecy.
 This is unlikely, since Rogers' proclamation names both women openly.
 Later drawings of Bonny and Read would emphasise their femininity, although this too likely did not reflect reality.

 A victim of the pirates, Dorothy Thomas of Jamaica, described in detail Bonny and Read's appearance during their trial.
 She said they "wore men's jackets, and long trousers, and handkerchiefs tied about their heads: and ... each of them had a machete and pistol in their hands and they cursed and swore at the men to murder her."
 Thomas also recorded that she knew that they were women, "from the largeness of their breasts."